Dominic-Um/D3DU/PLAN.md

 3.)
 Inventory system.

 4.)
+Discard a token.

+5.)
 Crafting mechanics and win condition.